HYP3R00T/learn_kubernetes_network/docs/getting-started/problem_statement.md

 kubectl version
 ```

-## A bit of Story

-To understand networking, all we need is two apps: a server app and a client app.
-For that, I have created two images (read more about them in [Protagonists](./Protagonists.md)).
+To understand networking, all we need, for now, is two apps: a server app and a client app.
+For that, I have created two images (read more about them in [here](./Images.md)).

 ## Smoke Test